Military coup now impossible in Nigeria - Gen. Ayoola – The Sun Nigeria

 “Notwithstanding my military background, I cannot pretend or run away from that fact that we have been through that phase in our national life.
 A lot of lessons have been learnt and that is why it is no longer fashionable for any such thing.

-“The truth is that there were mistakes in the past but the officers themselves fare better under democracy than under military regime, I mean you can take that to the bank.

 “We as military personnel all suffered some consequences under military regime.
-Officers have better career prospect, better career stability, professional fulfilment and all of that, the few who benefit from military regime are so insignificant in terms of number.
+Officers have better career prospect, better career stability, professional fulfilment and all of that, the few who benefit from military regime are so insignificant in terms of number,” he said.

-“It is not as if we are ignoring the past, of course for us to move forward, we must put the past behind us.
-That is not to say, that we discount the lessons of our history.

-“I can assure that the officers and men of the armed forces have learnt those lessons and they are happy with democracy and Never again, Never again, that is the much I can tell you,” Ayoola surmised

 Leave a Reply